Working and Teaching Remotely (Faculty & Staff)

 As always, you are encouraged to setup two factor authentication to help secure your account.

-Please visit the Duo Security page to learn more and enable two factor authentication.
+Please visit the Microsoft MFA Security page to learn more and enable two factor authentication.

 Virtual Private Network (VPN)

 UA’s Virtual Private Network (VPN) creates a “tunnel” between your computer and the campus network that identifies you as a member of our university when you are not connected directly to the campus network, allowing you access to restricted networked resources.
 Most UA and cloud resources don’t require connecting to the VPN.
 If you need to access resources that require connecting to VPN, please see our support page for setting up the VPN connection.